emcrisostomo/Time-Machine-Cleanup/README.md

 Requirements
 ------------

-Since a compatible version of ZSH is bundled with OS X, the command-line interface of this script has no other requirements.
+Since a compatible version of Zsh is bundled with OS X, the command-line interface of this script has no other requirements.
 To use the dialog-based interface, `dialog` is required.